Shrabanti87/PoisNI3arm/README.md

 n: Minimum sample size of the arm P satisfying power>=0.8

-c) **`power_theta_fn_fbayes`**
+c) **`power_fbayes`**

-This function generates the Bayesian power curve for a particular value of theta for a given allocation and sample size.
+This function calculates the fully Bayesian power for a given sample size, allocation, lamE and theta.

 **Arguments**
+* n: Sample size in the arm P
+* r.alloc: Allocation vector
+* lamE: lambda of the arm E
-theta: effect retention parameter
+* theta: effect retention parameter

 **Output**
-power: Power values for a range of lamE
+power: Power for the specified values of the parameters in the arguments

 d) **`samplesize_fn_fbayes`**

-This function calculates the Bayesian sample size for a particular value of theta for a given allocation and lamE.
+This function calculates the fully Bayesian sample size for a particular value of theta for a given allocation and lamE.

 **Arguments**
 * r.alloc: Allocation vector